-The social aspects of working remotely can be difficult for remote workers.
+The social aspects of working in a remote team can be difficult for remote workers.
 With few exceptions, we rarely see each other in person, and when we do, we're rarely in the same physical location.
+You can get stuck in your home office with no real meaningful interaction with your co-workers other than work-related interactions.

-One way to help manage these difficulties is to arrange virtual coffee chats, or “virtual coffees” for short.
+One great way to help manage these difficulties is to arrange virtual coffee chats, or “virtual coffees” for short.
 And, yes, virtual coffees are becoming increasingly trendy.
+It's a smart way to have real interactions in an online meeting and make remote work feel a little less solitary.
+People have been finding out that it does wonders for team building, company culture and creates a more enjoyable workspace!

-Virtual coffees are meetups where team members get together to drink coffee and informally discuss the goings on within their team.
-At these meetings, everyone contributes in some way to the conversation, and people have a chance to get to know each other better.
+Virtual coffees are meetups where team members get together to "drink coffee" and informally discuss the goings on within their team.
+At these meetings, everyone contributes in some way to the conversation, and people have a chance to get to know each other better, schedule a time, grab your favorite video conferencing tool and give virtual coffees a go!

-The benefits of virtual coffees are numerous.
+The benefits of a virtual coffee meeting are numerous.
 First, they provide a way for team members to get to know each other better, which helps them learn to work together.
 Also they help teammates bond over similar opportunities, pains, and thus ultimately network.
 These get-togethers also become spaces where people discuss feedback in a non-threatening environment.

 All in all, virtual coffees help team members maintain team connections even when they're not physically in the same physical location, and because of their flexibility, they are what people need them to be in the moment: to grow, to explore opportunity, to learn, and, of course, to chill.